Southeast Australian foehn: Regional characteristics

-Effects
+Hazards and impacts

-The Great Dividing wind can be particularly damaging to homes and would affect flights, in addition to being uncomfortable, as the wind chill factor can paradoxically make the temperatures feel cooler than what they are.
-The Australian foehn has also impacted international sporting events and as well as recreational aviation, such as in 2007, when a light aircraft crashed in the Central Highlands due to severe winds on a region that is prone to mountain-wind waves.
-Much like the Santa Ana winds in California, they may elevate fire danger in the warmer months due to their dry, gusty nature.
+The Great Dividing foehn can be particularly damaging to homes and may disrupt air travel through flight cancellations and delays, in addition to causing discomfort.
+Although these winds often raise air temperatures, the accompanying strong gusts can increase the wind chill effect, making conditions feel cooler than the actual temperature.

+The Australian foehn has also affected international sporting events and recreational aviation.
+In 2007, a light aircraft crashed in the Central Highlands during severe winds in a region prone to mountain-wave activity.
+Similar to the Santa Ana winds of California, foehn winds may increase bushfire danger during the warmer months because of their dry and gusty characteristics.

-Foehn winds in general have been linked to headaches, depression and as well as suicide contemplation, although this study has not been proven.
-Though recent studies regarding migraine attacks during Chinook winds suggest there may be some truth in it.
+Foehn winds have been associated with headaches, depression, and suicidal ideation, although evidence for such effects remains inconclusive.
+More recent studies examining migraine incidence during Chinook wind events have suggested that there may be a relationship between foehn winds and certain health effects.

 Notable observations

 In September, when the foehn effect is usually strong, green pastures on the windward side (left, Central Tablelands) can be contrasted from the dry landscape on the leeward (right, Greater Western Sydney).